 Unfortunately, Eric might want to forget about dating Adam since he’s not coming back to Moordale anytime soon.
 It’s also possible Adam’s dad won’t be there much longer either.
-Could Jean end up in the head teacher position instead?
+Could Jean end up in the headteacher position instead?
 I’d love to see it.
-Also, I’d love to see what happens with Maeve and her new neighbor Isaac (George Robinson).
+Also, I’d love to see what happens with Maeve and her new neighbour Isaac (George Robinson).
 And how Ola deals with learning about the sex clinic, which, now that Maeve is back, is once again open for business.

 Whether or not Miss Sands (Rakhee Thakrar) really is a “lovely little female dog,” what is true is that Adam is off at military school and not exactly thriving.
 Back in town, while he refuses to ask for help, Otis is more than willing to consult his Google-equivalent for tips on how to finger.
 He’s very interested in “The Clock” technique.